Ridding Ukraine of corruption is vital, says presidential candidate

 "There must be zero-tolerance for corruption.
 We should seriously cut the number of bureaucrats in the country and cut the (paperwork) in the country because the system simply does not need that," he said.

-Poroshenko, whose fortune is estimated by Forbes to be worth $1.3 billion, quickly spotted the changing mood as protests began late last year against Yanukovich's retreat from European integration.
+Poroshenko, whose fortune is estimated by Forbes to be worth $1.3 billion (783.8 million pounds), quickly spotted the changing mood as protests began late last year against Yanukovich's retreat from European integration.

 He threw his weight behind the pro-Europe "Euromaidan" movement, appearing with opposition leaders on Independence Square - known as the Maidan - the launchpad of the uprising.